 So the latest hotel buffet we tried was the lunch buffet at Cucina, Marco Polo Ortigas’ all-day restaurant.
 We went during the APEC week when everyone was busy trying to dodge traffic and drooling over the APEC hotties lol.

 Cucina’s lunch buffet offers an eclectic mix of dishes from different parts of the globe.
 The time we visited, they were highlighting Spanish food — Catalan cuisine to be exact.
 I noticed there was a lot of seafood.
-I actually had a few big and fat crab claws from this section.
-I got tartar sauce, cocktail sauce, and coriander vinegar to go with them.
+Got a few big and fat crab claws from this section plus tartar sauce, cocktail sauce, and coriander vinegar to go with them.
 You can actually have crabs and shrimps cooked the way you want them at the grilling area.
 Yum!

 I also got to watch them cook a huge serving of paella.
 Imported rice from Spain is used to make this.
 We were served some freshly cooked paella later on and it was very very good.
 There wasn’t any crunchy toasted rice bits as it was a pretty moist and chewy kind of paella.
 If this were a pasta dish I’d describe it as al dente.